This interview (recorded 7/9/24) with Rich Weiss was originally published by Cleveland Conversations on 2/11/25.

 Texts about the $456 million charge may further undermine public confidence in the PUCO.

-by Eye On Ohio Staff, Eye on Ohio May 20, 2022
+by Eye On Ohio Staff, Eye on Ohio

 This article is provided by Eye on Ohio, the nonprofit, nonpartisan Ohio Center for Journalism in partnership with the nonprofit Energy News Network.
-Please join the free mailing lists for Eye on Ohioor the Energy News Network, as this helps provide more public service reporting.
+Please join the free mailing lists for Eye on Ohio or the Energy News Network, as this helps provide more public service reporting.

 Newly disclosed texts from a former head of the Public Utilities Commission of Ohio suggest he knew a grid modernization charge that cost ratepayers nearly half a billion dollars was “likely to be found illegal and could not be refunded.”